 Giving Compass' Take:

-• Robin Templeton shares insights from family foundations into the best practices for supporting diversity.
+- Robin Templeton shares insights from children, youth, and family grantmakers on best practices for supporting diversity.

-• What first steps can your organization take toward supporting diversity?
+- What first steps can you take toward supporting diversity?
 Who could lead a diversity charge effectively?

 - A majority of the grantmakers surveyed spoke of diversity not only as an end in and of itself, but also as a means of achieving maximum impact and effectiveness.

 - Structural racism and institutionalized inequality were consistently named as useful conceptual frameworks for shaping strategies in this area of social investment.

 - Interviewees concurred that, as it applies to their work and practice, the definition of diversity is not static or formulaic but, rather, must be adjusted in its application to the breadth of children, youth and families issues, and the changing demography of the field.

 - Numbers matter to the leaders we interviewed, but they are not all that matters.
 Diverse representation must be matched with diverse strategies.

 - Children, youth and family funders are increasingly taking a pragmatic approach, weighing diversity considerations in terms of board leadership, staff recruitment and advancement, program investments, vendor relations, and intra-sector collaboration—all of which they relate to enhanced institutional performance.